What should I consider when choosing a VPN?

 PIA is something that I would eliminate first of all open-source VPNs.

-However, things could get a little complicated here.
+Why is it a problem?
 The US government can impose a gag order on PIA since it is located on US territory.
 This means that the US government can force PIA to start collecting data on its users without ever telling them (that’s why it’s called a gag order).
 After all, the United States is part of the Five Eyes association.

 Among other things, the PIA has also released its own blog post about not using “warrant canary” (a way for a service to discreetly send a signal that it has received a warrant in order to get information about its users), which would sort of solve this Schroedinger’s courtroom charade problem.
 PIA argues that warrant canary solves a “Wrong Problem” because for PIA to use warrant canary, it would first have to collect any logs at all 🙂